Biotricsx/LRLRelativity/README.md

 I have created this LRLRelativity mod/patcher to change how fast time moves in the game.

 How?
 There is a value called 'SecondsInHour'.
 This value controls how many real world seconds there are in each game hour.
 The default (original) value is 55.0.
 So in each hour of the game, 55 real world seconds pass.
 This value is present in the file 'GameAssembly.dll' of the game.
 This patcher changes that value to your provided value.
 Use at your own risk.
 Source code provided (at the end).
 Recommended values: 75, 110.
-Only for game version 1.0.4.
+Should work for all game versions (windows only).
 Find known issues towards the end.

 IMPORTANT